 As well as financial payments you should consider if you intend to make any additional payments ‘in kind’, which is where specific items are paid for.

 Subsequently it needs to be decided how frequently the payments can be made.
 It can be done weekly, fortnightly or monthly.
-Which of these is most appropriate for you will depend on your individual circumstances.

 Thirdly you must choose how the payments are made.
 Setting up a standing order with a bank is the most likely way of ensuring complete and timely payments, but the maintenance can be paid by cash or cheques if preferred.